- Email: Heather.Jensen@lewisbrisbois.com

 - Fax: 206.436.2030

 Heather Jensen is the managing partner in the Seattle office of Lewis Brisbois.
-Ms. Jensen is a trial attorney with over 17 years of experience.
+Ms. Jensen is a trial attorney with over 20 years of experience.
 Since 2008, her practice has focused on the defense of long-term care providers in skilled nursing home and assisted living facility matters.
-Ms. Jensen also defends insurance carriers and their policyholders in a variety of matters, including insurance bad faith, personal injury, wrongful death, and property disputes.
-Ms. Jensen handles a variety of other cases, including medical malpractice.
-Before moving to civil practice, Ms. Jensen served as a Deputy Prosecutor for the Criminal Division of the King County Prosecutor’s Office.
+She also defends insurance carriers and their policyholders in a variety of matters, including insurance bad faith, personal injury, wrongful death, premises liability and property disputes.